verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

   mysql.oracle.com/ready        True
 ```

-The action to repair this issue is to restart the `mysql-operator` pod.
+The Verrazzano platform operator repairs this issue by restarting the `mysql-operator` pod.
 ```
 $ kubectl delete pod -l name=mysql-operator -n mysql-operator
 ```

 ### MySQL router pod in `CrashLoopBackOff` state

-This is an example of what this condition looks like.
+Here is an example of what this condition looks like.
 ```
 $ kubectl get pods -n keycloak -l component=mysqlrouter NAME                            READY   STATUS             RESTARTS   AGE mysql-router-757595f6c5-pdgxj   1/2     CrashLoopBackOff   0          109m
 ```

-The action to repair this issue is to delete the pod that is in the `CrashLoopBackOff` state.
+The Verrazzano platform operator repairs this issue by deleting the pod that is in the `CrashLoopBackOff` state.
 ```
 $ kubectl delete pod -n keycloak mysql-router-757595f6c5-pdgxj
 ```